The Yamaha FG JR2: An Ideal Starter Acoustic Guitar for Kids Aged 7 to 11

-This is a 3/4 size guitar, which just means that it is 3/4 the size of a full sized guitar.
-The wood on the top is spruce, and the side is a nice dark mahogany.
-Again, having mahogany in the guitar may not mean a ton to a kid who is just learning, but it’s a nice touch, and shows the seriousness that they’ve put into building the guitar.
+It is a 3/4 size guitar, which means that it is 3/4 the size of a full-sized guitar.
+The wood on the top is spruce, and the side is nice dark mahogany.
+Again, having mahogany in the guitar may not mean a ton to a kid who is just learning, but it’s a nice touch and shows the seriousness that they’ve put into building the guitar.
 It also means that you might get a little more mileage out of the guitar if your child gets serious about guitar playing and appreciates the quality and looks.

-The FG2 comes with a really good looking, durable, padded gig bag.
-The bag that came with the FG2 I got for my 7 year old son is brown with backpack straps with a big zippered pocket on top along with a smaller zipper pocket near the neck.
+The FG2 comes with a perfect looking, durable, padded gig bag.
+The bag that came with the FG2 I got for my 7-year-old son is brown with backpack straps with a big zippered pocket on top along with a smaller zipper pocket near the neck.
 Very nice quality bag, so make sure when you buy it that you get one with the bag included – it should be, but you never know.

 The tone on this guitar is really nice.
-It has a really nice, medium tone, that resonates across the whole instrument
+It has a medium tone that resonates across the whole instrument

-Don’t get me wrong, it’s great that different guitars have different feels and some are really mellow and some are a bit sharper sounding – this one is just such a nice balance.
+Don’t get me wrong; it’s great that different guitars have different feels and some are mellow, and some are a bit sharper sounding – this one is just such a good balance.

 The guitar stays in tune very nicely.
 The tuners are clearly good quality – you can feel when you turn them that they aren’t loose, and the gears move smoothly.
 This guitar requires a minimum of tuning (especially if you keep it in the gig bag when you’re not playing it).

-Yamaha is known for quality and with this guitar you are really getting great quality for the price.
-As I mentioned already, the tuners are nice, and turn smoothly so the guitar stays in tune well from one lesson to the next (this can often be an issue with smaller scale guitars).
+With this guitar, you are getting Yamaha’s high quality for a low price.
+As I mentioned already, the tuners are excellent and turn smoothly so the guitar stays in tune well from one lesson to the next (this can often be an issue with smaller-scale guitars).
 Frets all seem level, the neck is straight, and there is no noticeable fret buzz.

 Things to look out for with the FG JR2

-If this is your child’s first time playing guitar you will need to be aware that the strings are steel and anyone who is just learn to play will end up having sore fingers until the fingers start to build up some tolerance to the feel of the strings.
+If this is your child’s first time playing guitar, you will need to be aware that the strings are steel and anyone who is just learning to play will end up having sore fingers until the fingers start to build up some tolerance to the feel of the strings.

-This is the same with any steel string guitar, so it’s worth thinking about, but in my experience, kids just seem to enjoy guitars more when they’re steel string.
+It is the same with any steel string guitar, so it’s worth thinking about, but in my experience, kids seem to enjoy guitars more when they’re a steel string.
 It sounds more like a “real guitar” to them.
 Almost every acoustic guitar in popular music is a steel string – from Taylor Swift to Shawn Mendes to Neil Young and Bob Marley.